-Has anyone ever played this game before?
+Has anyone ever played the two truths and a lie game?
 The one where you say two true things about yourself and one lie, and your opponents must guess which one is the lie?
 I’ll give you an example in case you are not familiar with the game.
 I am warning you that I will be making it really hard (totally easy) to spot the lie … so pay close attention to the next few sentences.

 1. I recently came so dangerously-close-it-was-scary to regifting an already-used (unbeknownst to me, of course) science kit craft from our gift/utility closet and was only saved by Emma mere moments before departing for the party when she happened to ask me what she was giving the birthday child.